 “What am I going to do with 400 ventilators when I need 30,000?” he asked.
 “You pick the 26,000 people who are going to die because you only sent 400 ventilators.”

-Dr. Craig Spencer, who survived a bout of Ebola in 2014 and now is director of global health in emergency medicine at New York-Presbyterian/Columbia University Medical Center, tweeted Tuesday of a “cacophony of coughing” in the ER, saying nearly ever patient he encounters has the same symptoms, regardless of age: Cough, shortness of breath and fever.
+Dr. Craig Spencer, who survived a bout of Ebola in 2014 and now is director of global health in emergency medicine at New York-Presbyterian/Columbia University Medical Center, tweeted Tuesday of a “cacophony of coughing” in the ER, saying nearly every patient he encounters has the same symptoms, regardless of age: a persistent hack, shortness of breath and fever.

 “You’re afraid to take off the mask,” he wrote.
 “It’s the only thing that protects you.”